menu

 Brownfield - Denmark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Brownfield - Denmark who are college-educated is somewhat higher than the average US community of 21.84%: 26.83% of adults in Brownfield - Denmark have at least a bachelor's degree.
+In terms of college education, Brownfield - Denmark is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.83% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Brownfield - Denmark in 2022 was $32,567, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $130,268 for a family of four.
 However, Brownfield - Denmark contains both very wealthy and poor people as well.